gvwilson/thirdbit/src/fiction/in-heck/outline.md

     -   Most students are excited (including Gumption)
     -   Maddy is determined not to be (which causes friction with Gumption)
     -   She points out that their bot isn't with them
--   Thoughtful rewrites his death letter and flirts with Miz Nabbles
--   Demonstration of fighting skills shows Blazes' tech and Gumption's martial arts
+-   Demonstration of fighting skills shows Blazes' tech and Thoughtful's martial arts
     -   Special Leaf shows up to watch
     -   Remarks from Thoughtful hint at back story (again)
 -   Blazes speaks to Maddy afterward